jeguzzi/robomaster_sim/README.md

 ### CoppeliaSim

 To compile and then use the CoppeliaSim plugin you need ...
 [CoppeliaSim](https://www.coppeliarobotics.com).
-We support CoppeliaSim from v4 on.
+At the moment, we support CoppeliaSim from v4.0 to v4.5.
+Adding support for v4.6 is in progress.
-Download the latest release.
+Download the one of the supported version (we recommend v4.5).
 Export the location where you place it.

 ```bash
 export COPPELIASIM_ROOT_DIR=<path to the folder containing the programming subfolder>